learn-co-students/london-ds-100719/mod_4/project/Mod4_Project_README.md

 ### Final Project Summary

 Another module down--you're absolutely crushing it!
-For this project, you'll get to flex your **Regression** muscles!
+For this project, you'll get to flex your **Regression / Time series** muscles!

-For this module's final project, we're going to put your new found **Regression** skills to the test.
+For this module's final project, we're going to put your new found **Regression / Time series** skills to the test.

 ### The Project